- Rebecca T.

 In the United States, this is the reality for over 13 million children.
 Unfortunately, 1 child in every 6 in America faces food insecurity and does not have access to enough food to lead a healthy life.
 This problem is exacerbated during the summer months when students do not have access to the free and reduced cost meals they normally get at school.
 Additionally, the coronavirus pandemic has led to even higher levels of food insecurity across the country.

-The USDA's Summer Food Service Program helps meet this increased need by bringing together schools, camps, churches and community sites to provide healthy, free meals for children and teens during the summer.
+The USDA's Summer Meals Program (Summer Break Café in SC) helps meet this increased need by bringing together schools, camps, churches and community sites to provide healthy, free meals for children and teens during the summer.
 The goal is to make sure each and every child has a healthy summer by feeding both the body and the mind.

-Richland Library is participating in the 2021 Summer Food Service Program by serving free meals this summer at three library locations:
+Richland Library is participating in the 2023 Summer Break Café by serving free meals this summer at three library locations:

 Edgewood | 2102 Oak Street, Columbia, SC 29204